moodaye/pokerIndia/mvp1.md

 The UI will be sofisticated.
 So it will have a clean look and feel and appropriate branding.
 The design is tbd.

 To get something barebones going - now that we have a poc with websockets established - we could probably have a simple text based version to get things going.
-The text based system will have the following:
+The text based system will have the following

 ------------------------------------------------------------------
 [text box for bet] [bottons for fold or check]